 It is very interesting what one learns on a train.
 A gentleman sitting next to me saw that I was reading a copy of an American newspaper.
 He was intrigued and asked if I am from that country.
 When I told him that I am from South Africa, he was very much amazed and started to give me a rundown of the local politics.

-The Marquis of Landsdown, like the Marquis of Bath, are also large landowners in Ireland.
+The Marquis of Lansdowne, like the Marquis of Bath, are also large landowners in Ireland.
 The one in Kerry and Kildare and the other in Monaghan.
 In Ireland, they are referred to as “absent landowners”.
-A third English nobleman, Lord Digby, from the next county of Dorset owns 31 000 acres in King’s County near Tullamore.
+A third English nobleman, Lord Digby, from the next county of Dorset, owns 31 000 acres in King’s County near Tullamore.
 It is interesting that all three have the same agent, Mr. Trench.
-These men, although they are quite forgiving about rental payments in England, instructed their Irish agent to collect as much rental as he can from the tenants on their Irish estates.
-We have then three neighbors, all three owning large lands in Ireland with the same agent.
+These men, although they are quite forgiving about rental payments in England, instructed their Irish agent to collect as much rent as he can from the tenants on their Irish estates.
+We have then three neighbours, all three owning large lands in Ireland with the same agent.

 Something else is of interest.
 The stranger on the train told me that Mr. Trent’s father occupied the same position as the Irish agent to the fathers of the three noblemen.
 Mr. Trent, Senior even wrote a book about his experiences, The Realities of Irish Life.